 - Twitter (UkeOttawa)

 My name is Peter/Pete Forrest.
 I live in Ottawa, Canada and I can speak English and French.
 I’m originally from Sarnia, Ontario Canada.

 This is my official blog.
-I am still trying to work out how to use WordPress best for blogging a novel of mine.
-My goal is to blog my science fiction novel Lily starting at the end of May 2020.
+I am now using WordPress as of October 2021.
+My goal is to also blog my science fiction novel Lily starting at the end of 2021.
 I will use the same blog to post ukulele related information and anything interesting that I come across in my wanderings.

 I also have plans to create some fan fiction for my fav.
-TV show “Person of Interest” that is no longer on TV.
+TV show Person of Interest that is no longer on TV.
 The creator of the TV series (Jonathan Nolan) told the fans to continue on the story at Comic-Con.

 Favourite Childhood Memory: